The best Amazon Prime Day gaming monitor deals

 $199.99 $169.99 at Best Buy

-This 15.6-inch portable monitor is the solution to second-screening with your laptop, especially if you lack the space for a full monitor in your home office setup.
+This 15.6-inch portable monitor is a specialized solution to second-screening with your laptop, especially if you lack the space for a full monitor in your home office setup.